Eric Ramsey, Director of New Student Orientation

 Welcome to Of Note.
-Here you'll find notes, advice and recommendations from Eric Ramsey, Senior Assistant Dean of the College and Director of the Collis Center.
-We hope that you'll find these posts interesting, informative and helpful as you prepare to arrive on campus in the fall.
+Here you'll find notes, advice and recommendations from Eric Ramsey, Director of New Student Orientation.
+We hope that you'll find these posts interesting, informative, and helpful as you prepare to arrive on campus in the fall.

 As always, please reach out if you have any questions and check back regularly for more!